 Powderpuff: A new season begins

-Eleven teams are set to play in the 21st annual season of Rice women’s flag football competition following Hanszen College’s 13-6 victory over McMurtry College last December in the powderpuff championship game.
+Eleven teams are set to play in another season of Rice women’s flag football competition following Hanszen College’s 13-6 victory over McMurtry College last December in the powderpuff championship game.

 According to current women’s flag coordinator Sarah Rosenthal, a Lovett College senior, the Graduate Student Association will not compete in women’s flag, also known as powderpuff, this season.